ghoomfrog/kid/README.md

 Accessing undefined variables returns null.

-It's also good practice to explicitely null-define variables that you're going to use later.
+It's also good practice to explicitely null-define variables that you're only going to use later.

 ## Lists